Global Warming — What Do We Do?

 On the other hand, maybe it’s possible to adapt.
 After all, seawater may have been more acid than today in the warmer past, when the atmosphere had higher CO2 naturally.
 But it’s estimated that the current rate of change is a hundred times that which life adapted to in the past.
 I’d rather not take the chance, and that means I think we’d better focus on tackling carbon dioxide, not on tackling heat.
 This leaves out the solar mirrors, stratospheric dust, cloud seeding, and white paint as global warming solutions.

 Industrial processes for sequestering carbon from the air are absurdly costly — for instance, if a coal power plant were to capture its waste carbon output, the sequestration process might use half of the energy that burning the coal produces, making the whole process ridiculously uneconomical.
-We’d not only have to double the size and cost of the plant to add the sequestration machinery, we’d have to double both parts again to regain the lost power capacity.
+We’d not only have to substantially increase the size and cost of the plant to add the sequestration machinery, we’d have to double both parts again to regain the lost output capacity.
 We might as well just switch from coal to plutonium.

 I think the one realistic approach to soaking up lots of carbon dioxide is to do it biologically, with plants or plankton.
 These approaches divide into two groups: land-based and ocean-based.
 Of course, we could use both.

 The thing is, the land-based approaches are all up against the need to use a lot of land which is already in demand for other purposes.
 Anything that makes the sequestration effort big enough may end up in direct conflict with the shorter-term needs of food production and so on.
 In the ocean, on the other hand, there’s no serious competition over the resource, so we could operate on as large a scale as we choose to.